Aatmsaat/Python-Pattern/README.md

 # Python-Pattern
-All the codes of YouTube find here
+All the codes of YouTube find here, anyone wants to contribute most welcome.